abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Associativity in the color mixing operation](../03_monoid/balls_associativity.svg)

-When an operation is associative, it means we can use all kinds of algebraic operations to any sequence of terms (or in other words to apply equation reasoning), like for example we can replace any element with a set of elements from which it is composed, or add a term that is present at both sides of an equation and retain the equality of the existing terms.
+When an operation is associative, this means we can use all kinds of algebraic operations to any sequence of terms (or in other words to apply equation reasoning), like for example we can replace any element with a set of elements from which it is composed, or add a term that is present at both sides of an equation and retain the equality of the existing terms.

 ![Associativity in the color mixing operation](../03_monoid/balls_arithmetic.svg)

 The identity element
 ---

-An associative operation is not the only requirement for a structure to be considered a monoid (as opposed to a *semigroup*, which only requires associativity, but that's a separate topic for later!).
-Additionally, a set must feature what is called an *identity element* of a given operation, the concept of which you are already familiar from both sets and categories --- it is an element that when combined with any other element gives back that same element.
+Actually, not any (associative) operation for combining elements makes for a monoid (it makes for a *semigroup*, which is also a thing, but that's a separate topic).
+To be a monoid, a set must feature what is called an *identity element* of the operation, a concept of which you are already familiar from both sets and categories --- it is an element that when combined with any other element gives back that same element (not the identity but the other one).
 Or simply $x • i = x$ and $i • x = x$ for any $x$.

 In the case of our color-mixing monoid the identity element is the white ball (or perhaps a transparent one, if we have one).